HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions.html.md

 update loop rather than have a big ugly block that accounts for every input device you support.

-Analog actions let you do things like `moveCharacter(MOVE.x,MOVE.y)` or `fireLaserBeam(LASER_INTENSITY.x)`, nicely hiding whatever devices are actually driving the input, and just providing you with the resulting floating point values.
+Analog actions let you do things like `moveCharacter(MOVE.x, MOVE.y)` or `fireLaserBeam(LASER_INTENSITY.x)`, nicely hiding whatever devices are actually driving the input, and just providing you with the resulting floating point values.